How the Term “LED wall” is Used in Aximmetry

 For rendering the scene you have the provide one main camera for the Frustum rendering and one camera per used LED wall for the Fill rendering.

-It's recommended to start with using the
+It's recommended to start by using the

 compound from the beginning and change its internals to your needs.